Frequently Asked Questions

 Are there short-term volunteer opportunities?

 At Rescue, we desire to honour and lift up Cambodian people.
 When they are capable of doing things for themselves, we believe it is better to have them do everything for themselves.
 The Cambodian people, even our children, are capable of doing almost everything.
 The Cambodian staff and extra workers we might hire can do most tasks.
 The reality is some many Cambodian men and women need the work.
 The only area in which Cambodian staff could use outside assistance is in the area of teaching English as a second language.
 We offer the opportunity for teachers to volunteer to teach English for at least three months.
-We welcome groups of English speakers yearly to hold weeklong English camps with our best students.

 If people ask to visit Rescue Centres, we welcome that.
 They come at a time when the children are in school and adults occupied with what they routinely do.
 The visitors get to observe regular life at the Centre.
 We welcome gifts but prefer to give them out ourselves at appropriate times.